 The most important thing to prevent algae in your hot tub is to keep the hot tub clean, clean the filters regularly and maintain the correct levels of sanitizer (chlorine or bromine), pH and alkalinity.

 Other preventative measures are to make sure you replace the hot tub cover after use, particularly if it is in sunlight.
-This will not only help to stop algae entering on the wind but also, as algae needs light to grow, it will keep the light out.
+This will not only help to stop algae from entering on the wind but also, as algae needs light to grow, it will keep the light out.

-If you or your children could have possibly been swimming somewhere that algae exists (in a lake or pond for example) then make sure swimsuits are properly laundered before wearing them in the hot tub as algae can be transferred on them.
+If you or your children could have possibly been swimming somewhere where algae exists (in a lake or pond for example) then make sure swimsuits are properly laundered before wearing them in the hot tub as algae can be transferred on them.

 Does chlorine kill algae?

-Your water will therefore remain clear and clean with little or no possibility of having an algal bloom attack..
+Your water will therefore remain clear and clean with little or no possibility of having an algal bloom attack.

 Will bleach kill algae in a hot tub?